fls-bioinformatics-core/pegs/docs/source/usage.rst

 where:

- * ``GENE_INTERVAL_FILE`` is a text file with transcription start sites (TSSs) for all genes as BED interval data
+ * ``GENE_INTERVALS`` is a set of reference transcription start sites (TSSs) for all genes; it can either be the name of a built-in reference set (for example "mm10"), or file with BED interval data
- * ``PEAKS_DIR`` is a directory with input BED files containing the ChIP-seq (or other genomic intervals) peaks data
+ * ``PEAKS_DIR`` is a directory with input BED files containing the ChIP-seq (or other genomic intervals) peaks data (one peak-set per file)
- * ``CLUSTERS_DIR`` is a directory containing file(s) for
+ * ``CLUSTERS_DIR`` is a directory containing the files defining the gene clusters

-   gene clusters
+``PEGS`` will then calculate the enrichments (p-values and counts) using a default set of genomic distances around the input intervals in each of the peak-sets.

 By default the program outputs a heatmap PNG called ``pegs_heatmap.png``, and an XLSX file with the p-values and count data called ``pegs_results.xlsx``.

+The formats and naming conventions for the various files are described in :doc:`inputs` and :doc:`outputs`.

 Specifying genomic distances
 ============================

-PEGS will calculate the enrichments using a default set of genomic distances around the input intervals, but these can be overriden by a custom set of intervals specified at the end of the command line:
+The default set of genomic distances used in the enrichment calculations can be overriden with a custom set of intervals specified at the end of the command line:

 ::